Embers of Care.

 Melvin and Micah

-This artwork highlights the journeys of Melvin and Micah, two internationally educated nurses whose experiences of migration demonstrate perseverance, community, and purpose amid uncertainty.
+This artwork tells the journeys of Melvin and Micah, two internationally educated nurses whose lives reflect perseverance, community, and purpose.

 -